Adding library items

-The Import library items page is divided into two sections - the top section is where you select and upload your CSV file...
+The Import library items page is divided into two sections - the top section is where you search/select and upload a previously-prepared CSV file...

-...and the lower section where you can view instructions for Creating your CSV file and Download example file.
+...and the bottom section, which contains useful instructions for Creating your CSV file and the option to Download an example file.

-After upload a preview of the CSV file data is displayed.
+After upload, a preview of the CSV file data is displayed.
 Each CSV Header field needs to be mapped to a field in the Planning module.
-Where the CSV Header matches a field in ChurchSuite, that field will be automatically selected in the Import As column.
+For each CSV Header that matches a Type field in ChurchSuite, that field will be automatically selected in the Import As column.
 Any unrecognised CSV Header fields are distinguished with a yellow warning triangle and will not be imported.
-However, you can use the Import As drop-down selector to select the appropriate field.
+However, you can use the Import As drop-down selector to select the appropriate Type field to map that CSV Header.
 Once you are satisfied that all the CSV Header fields are mapped to the correct field in ChurchSuite, select Import All Records or Cancel if you need to abort and make further changes to your CSV file.

-The uploaded items are now checked and any Errors are highlighted.
-Valid library items are distinguished by a green tick to the left of the item Name.
-Invalid rows in your CSV file are distinguished by a yellow warning triangle and the Errors listed.
-You can View, Edit (to correct and error) or even Remove an item.
-You can Process valid items at any time - only valid items will be imported, and invalid items will remain in the list until resolved or removed.
-Typical errors are usually due to the incoming data being in an incompatible format for the field you are importing into e.g. unexpected text characters in the CCLI field, or an unexpected value being imported to a drop-down, radio or checkbox list question type.
-Note that you can Pause or Cancel an import at any time, and you can later Resume an incomplete import.
+The uploaded items are now verified.
+Valid rows are distinguished by a green tick and any invalid rows are distinguished by a yellow warning triangle and the Errors listed.
+You can View, Edit (to correct an error) or Remove a row.
+You can Process valid items at any time - any invalid items will remain in the list until resolved or removed.
+Common errors are missing required data or data supplied in an incompatible format for the field.
+You can Pause or Cancel an import at any time, and you can later Resume an incomplete paused import.

-Clicking Edit you can make changes to the data before processing, including resolving errors.
+Clicking Edit you can make changes to the data and correct errors before processing.
+In this example, the required library item Name is missing and can be added.
 Click Save to apply the changes.

-You can resume an incomplete import at any time.
-Simply click back through to the Import library items section and into the Imports tab to Resume or Cancel an import.
+You can resume an incomplete/paused import at any time.
+Click back into the Import library items section from the Library, and into the Imports tab to Resume or Cancel an import.